jinchen-hu/ADT_Algo_Exercises/JS&TS/nestjs.md

 Transformation pipes can perform functions

 1. Type conversion
-2. Provide default value for missing fileds
+2. Provide default value for missing fields

 by interposing a processing function between the client request and the request handler

 ### Providing Defaults

-Simply instantiate `DefaultValuePipe` in the decorators before the relavant `Pipe*`
+Simply instantiate `DefaultValuePipe` in the decorators before the relevant `Pipe*`

 ```typescript
 @Get()